 2. Let them choose their own path.
 This fits well with my notion of child-led learning.
 Just cause daddy wants them to play in the NHL, start hockey when he’s two, and push hard, doesn’t mean it’s going to happen.
 If the kid is motivated, little pushing is required.
 When their natural interests are nourished, their abilities will soar.

-No doubt, learning fortitude, consistency, and skills will equip them to do whatever they’re going to do, so I maintain an on the fence position.
+No doubt, learning fortitude, consistency, and skills will equip them to do whatever they’re going to do, so I maintain a fence position.
 And still, I let them stop.

 The day we returned the last violin to the music rental store, I sat somberly in the parking lot, near-tears in my eyes.
 I didn’t want to let go of their musical education.

 Mom, are we gonna go in? my oldest daughter asked.

 Um, yup, I guess so.
 Do we have the shoulder rests, the smashed-to-pieces rosin?
 Is the violin case presentable enough to return?

 The man at the front brought out the paperwork while the kids lost themselves in the store.
 When the deed was done, I didn’t hear the kids.

 Wandering around the store, I followed a cacophony to the backroom.
 My oldest was strumming a ukulele, Madelyn, and Rachel on guitars, and Zach on banjo…It was music to this mom’s ears…but if you weren’t their mom, a cacophony: “a harsh, discordant mixture of sounds: or deafening alarm bells”…a good ole-fashioned Wiedrick hoe-down…